asyncapi/html-template/README.md

-# HTML template for the AsyncAPI Generator
+# HTML template for the AsyncAPI Generator-An Amazing Project
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->